Language exposure for deaf children: LEAD-K

-LEAD-K hopes the data that would be collected from assessments proposed by their bills would be used to hold state education systems accountable if their deaf and hard of hearing students seem to be falling behind on the milestones they should be meeting.
+LEAD-K hopes that the data that would be collected from assessments proposed by their bills will be used to hold state education systems accountable if their deaf and hard of hearing students appear to be falling behind on the milestones they should be meeting.
 The intention of LEAD-K is to advocate for early language exposure and steady language progress for all children.
 Reaching the right language milestones on a consistent timeline can help deaf and hard of hearing children maintain a healthy developmental path.
-Support for LEAD-K initiatives have primarily been from organizations that support Deaf activism, such as the National Association of the Deaf and the National Black Deaf Advocates, both of whom have led campaigns to raise awareness.
+Support for LEAD-K initiatives has primarily come from organizations that support Deaf activism, such as the National Association of the Deaf and the National Black Deaf Advocates, both of which have led campaigns to raise awareness.
 Opposition to LEAD-K initiatives from advocates for spoken language communication for deaf children and adults, including the Alexander Graham Bell Association, the American Speech-Language Association, and the American Cochlear Implant Alliance.

+Language milestones

+Language development milestones have been established in some states to enshrine legislative support for child development through language exposure.
+In California, SB 210 outlines goals for the first five years of a child's life, focusing on receptive language, vocabulary, and expressive language.
+Similarly, Montana Code §52-2-904 also outlines specific language milestones for deaf and hard of hearing children, with examples in both ASL and spoken english.